Alluxio/alluxio/docs/en/basic/Command-Line-Interface.md

 The file will be unavailable immediately after this command returns, but the actual data may be deleted a while later.

-* Adding `-R` option deletes all contents of the directory and the directory itself.
+Adding `-R` option deletes all contents of the directory and the directory itself.
-* Adding `-U` option skips the check for whether the UFS contents being deleted are in-sync with Alluxio before attempting to delete persisted directories.
+Adding `-U` option skips the check for whether the UFS contents being deleted are in-sync with Alluxio before attempting to delete persisted directories.
-* Adding `-alluxioOnly` option removes data and metadata from Alluxio space only.
-Data in under storage system will not be affected.

 For example, `rm` can be used to remove temporary files which are no longer needed.